.NET HELP

 From pattern matching and constant values to type patterns and the use of keywords like "switch" and "case," we navigate through the diverse elements of this language feature.
 The discussion encompasses various patterns, such as constant patterns, relational patterns, and type patterns, elucidating their roles within the switch expression context.

-In this article, we will go through the examples of switch expressions and test their use case using IronPDF C# PDF Library.
+In this article, we will go through the examples of switch expressions and test their use case using the IronPDF C# PDF Library.

 1. Introduction to Switch Expression

 The switch expression, introduced in C# 8.0, represents a paradigm shift in the way developers handle conditional logic.
-Traditionally, the switch statement was the go-to choice for branching based on different values, but it had limitations in terms of verbosity and flexibility when keyword used.
+Traditionally, the switch statement was the go-to choice for branching based on different values, but it had limitations in terms of verbosity and flexibility when keywords used.
 The switch expression addresses these concerns by providing a concise syntax that allows for more expressive and functional code.

 In its simplest form, the switch expression resembles a traditional switch statement but is more versatile.
 It evaluates an expression and selects a branch based on the value of that expression.
 This paradigm shift enables developers to write cleaner, more readable code with reduced boilerplate.